Birdo1221/Golang-Net/README.md

 :rocket: Simple Botnet Command and Control (C&C) Server in Go.
+## This project is Depreciated and Wont recive further updates

 Ive Updated This Project For Both the Server And Client On My New Repo, This is the link to the: [Better Varient](https://github.com/Birdo1221/Better-Go-Cnc/)